20 AWESOME Things To Do In Rarotonga With Kids.

 Sea cucumber or sea slug?

-5. Learn about the story of Blackrock
+5. Learn About the Story of Blackrock

 The location of what is known as Blackrock in Rarotonga is stunning!
 It is a beautiful place to visit, to swim or just take it all in – especially at sunset.
+But it also has a special spiritual meaning to the people of the Cook Islands.

-Known as Tuoro in Maori; Blackrock is believed to be the place where spirits of the dead leave Rarotonga, before they ascend to a pua tree and leap from it to begin the journey back to their ancient homeland Avaiki, to the West.
+Known as Tuoro in Māori; Blackrock is believed to be the place where spirits of the dead leave Rarotonga, before they ascend to a pua tree and leap from it to begin the journey back to their ancient homeland Avaiki, to the West.

 Learning about the story of Blackrock.
 A fun things to do in Rarotonga with kids.